cscart/docs/en/user_guide/look_and_feel/layouts/widget_mode/facebook_app.rst

 .. important::

     Facebook requires apps to secure data with SSL certificates.
-That's why your CS-Cart or Multi-Vendor storefront must be :doc:`accessible via HTTPS <../../../settings/security_settings>` to be able to be embedded to a Facebook app.
+That's why your CS-Cart or Multi-Vendor storefront must be :doc:`accessible via HTTPS <../../../settings/security_settings>` for the app to work properly.

 The app works similarly to :doc:`the Widget Mode <index>`: you just copy a few lines of code, paste them on the app page, and specify the Facebook page where you want the store embedded.